Animal & Food Sciences

 The department offers programs of graduate study leading to the following degrees:

 Each plan of study is designed by the graduate student and his/her graduate committee to accomplish the specific career aspirations of the student.
 Within the Department of Animal and Food Sciences alone, graduate students may select from over 30 different graduate courses.
 A program of study and research project is developed with appropriate selection of courses from numerous academic departments on campus for Ph.D. and M.S. students.
-M.Ag. students utilize an internship in lieu of a research project as a portion of their program of study.
-Internships with the food processing industry, ranches, feedlots, packing companies or other industries serve as a focal point for each M.Ag. student.
+M.S. non-thesis students utilize an internship in lieu of a research project as a portion of their program of study.
+Internships with the food processing industry, ranches, feedlots, packing companies or other industries serve as a focal point for each non-thesis student.
 All students are expected to publish their work in appropriate professional journals.

 Research Emphasis

-Animal Sciences and Food Science are applied sciences that draw heavily upon the basic sciences of biochemistry microbiology, physiology, immunology, genetics and nutrition.
-Each graduate plan of study is designed to accomplish three major objectives: 1) to be of practical value to the animal and food industries; 2) contribute to the advancement of science and 3) teach the student technical and reasoning skills conducive to accomplishing research.
+Animal Science and Food Science are applied sciences that draw heavily upon the basic sciences of biochemistry microbiology, physiology, immunology, genetics, and nutrition.
+Each graduate plan of study is designed to accomplish three major objectives: 1) to be of practical value to the animal and food industries; 2) contribute to the advancement of science, and 3) teach the student technical and reasoning skills conducive to accomplishing research.
 Research is conducted across the continuum from animal production to processed foods, utilizing appropriate advanced technologies of many types.
 Areas of research available for graduate students include ruminant nutrition, feed processing and preservation, growth physiology, animal breeding, animal behavior and welfare science, reproductive physiology, endocrinology, neuroscience, genetics of carcass merit and muscle hypertrophy, meats and muscle biology, and food processing, preservation and safety.
 Animal inventories of approximately 1000 beef cattle, 3000 swine, 350 sheep (many expressing the callipyge gene) and horses are available at our animal facilities to support graduate student instruction and research.

 Facilities